HarmonicPillarar/msams/README.md

 6. In the global scope, create an instance for each corresponding analog component you use on your hardware ( if a pot, use Potentiometer pot(aPinNum); )
 7. In void setup() function, create an instance of the base class MSAMSComponent pointer for each instance of the analog components you created in the global scope ( like above, MSAMSComponent *ppot = &pot; )
 8. (Continuing 7) call all the pointer instances' void cfg() method ( ppot->cfg(); )
-9. Write your desired code
+9. Write your desired code or open the MSAMS.ino example
+10. Upload your code to your Arduino Board

 That's all!